 Copyright remains with the owner and is not transferred in any way by this service.
 I do not assume or accept copyright and I do not accept any responsibility for any infringement by anyone availing this service.

 The price varies, depending upon the original type, size, resolution required, quality of the original, delivery method and any custom editing that may be required.
-As a guide, the base price for scanning an A1 (61cm x 91cm) original oil painting delivered and collected in person by hand would be £75.
-I can offer some reduction for large quantities.
+As a guide, the base price for scanning an A1 (61cm x 91cm) original oil painting delivered and collected in person by hand would be £100.
 Please contact me to discuss your requirements if interested.

-Here’s a sample 600 dpi scan of one of my oil paintings that has been cropped and converted from a tif format to a compressed jpg.
-The area of the scan file shown is around 2cm.
-Select the image to zoon in:
+Here’s a sample 800 dpi scan of one of my oil paintings that has been cropped and converted from a tif format to a compressed jpg.
+The area of the scan file shown is a few cm.
+Select the image to zoom in: